ChourgaMohamed/Flights/README.md

   Analysis of time zones, flight frequency, delays, and airplane usage statistics.
 - **Database Queries:**
   Leveraging SQL queries via sqlite3 to join multiple tables and extract insights from a comprehensive flights database.
+- **Airline Comparison:**
+  Be able to compare primary KPI's of different airlines in a radar chart

 ## Project Structure